 I have written a detailed insider perspective on the McKinsey case interview here: https://www.preplounge.com/en/mckinsey-interview

 Your goal should be to come up with a tailored and creative answer that fits the question.
-The framework should - broadly speaking - follow these three characteristics:
+It should contain three elements

-The firm wants to see exhaustive and creative approaches to specific problems, which more often than not do not fit into the classic case interview frameworks (or can be derived from industry drivers and trends) that were en vogue 10 years ago...
+Also different from other firms, you can take up to roughly 6/7/8 minutes to present your structure, your qualification, and hypotheses.
+This is due to the interviewer-led format that McK employs.
+The firm wants to see exhaustive and creative approaches to specific problems, which more often than not do not fit into the classic case interview frameworks that were en vogue 10 years ago (similar to what you recommended as your second, more general approach to the question above).

 Again, this only applies if everything you say